-- The Algonquin has the distinction of being the first Canadian property to join Marriott’s Autograph Collection of independent luxury properties.
+- Following an extensive, $50 million renovation, the landmark resort reopened in 2014 and was the first Canadian property to join Marriott’s Autograph Collection of independent luxury properties.

 - The full-scale renovation honors the resort’s Victorian origins while integrating all of the modern comforts and contemporary amenities that today’s guests expect.
 An indoor pool building, including a state of the art fitness center, was constructed to extend the hotel’s peak season beyond the summer months.